-Scaling up production and automation in plant propagation, Mass scale plant production, Hardening and acclimatization, green house management and operations, quality control, packaging and shipment, cost benefit analysis.
+Scaling up production and automation in plant propagation, Mass scale plant production ,Hardening and acclimatization, green house management and operations, quality control, packaging and shipment, cost benefit analysis.
 Current status and commercial opportunities for genetically engineered plants for: Insect tolerance, virus tolerance, herbicide tolerance, pesticide tolerance, stress tolerance, Improvement of crop yield and quality, Development of male sterile plants.
 Principles of green chemical biotechnology: green extraction, green reactors and green technology for the production of Biomolecules, edible vaccines.
 Synthetic seeds: Progress and potential.

-- Industrial Biotechnology, G. Read, Presscott and Dunns, Chapman and Hall - Microbial Biotechnology, Glazer AN, Nikaido H, WH Freeman and Company, Biochemical Engineering Fundamentals (2nd ed), JE Baily & DF Ollis, McGraw Hill Book Co.
+Industrial Biotechnology, G. Read, Presscott and Dunns, Chapman and Hall

+Microbial Biotechnology, Glazer AN, Nikaido H, WH Freeman and Company, Biochemical Engineering Fundamentals (2nd ed), JE Baily & DF Ollis, McGraw Hill Book Co.
 New York.
-Bioprocess Technology: Fundamentals and Applications, KTH, Stockholm. - Bioprocess Engineering: Basic Concepts (2nded), ML Shuler, & F Kargi, Prentice Hall, Engelwood Cliffs.
+Bioprocess Technology: Fundamentals and Applications, KTH, Stockholm.

+Bioprocess Engineering: Basic Concepts (2nded), ML Shuler, & F Kargi, Prentice Hall, Engelwood Cliffs.

-Paper BT-417 BIOINFORMATICS & COMPUTER APPLICATIONS
+Paper BT-415 BIOINFORMATICS &

+COMPUTER APPLICATIONS

-Section A (10 marks) shall consist of 10 questions (at least three from each Unit).
-Each question shall be of 1 (ONE) marks.
+Section A (20marks) shall consist of 10 questions (at least three from each Unit).
+Each question shall be of 2 (two) marks.
 The candidate is required to answer all the questions.
 The answers should not exceed 50 words.

-Section B (15 marks) shall consist of 9 questions (three questions from each unit).
-Each question shall be of 3 (three) marks.
-The candidate is required to answer 5 questions selecting at least one question from each unit.
+Section B (25marks) shall consist of 5 questions (at least two from each unit, as internal choice).
+Each question shall be of 5 (five) marks.
+The candidate is required to answer all 5 questions.
 The answers should not exceed 200 words.

-Section C (15 marks) shall consist of 5 questions (at least one from each Unit).
-Each question shall be of 5 (five) marks.
+Section C (30 marks) shall consist of 5 questions (at least one from each Unit).
+Each question shall be of 10 (ten) marks.
 The candidate is required to answer any three questions.
 The answers should not exceed 500 words.